 Hon.
 P.J.
 Akeeagok: Thank you, Mr. Speaker.
-Again, I would like to thank my colleague for that question.
-As I indicated in my response as well, we do have a very strong working relationship with the lead proponent, which is the Kivalliq Inuit Association, through Nukik Corporation.
-As such, we work very closely with them and have attended, as I indicated, an invent in Ottawa where they shared an update.

-During those times it has been their file specifically on this one, where it is Inuit-driven and Inuit-led.
-As a government we weren't seeking a specific amount.
-We were in support of the proponent, which is KIA, specifically.
-So that is where our shared frustration was, Mr. Speaker. (interpretation) Thank you.
+Again I would like to thank my colleague for that question.
+As I indicated in my response as well, we do have a very strong working relationship with the lead proponent, which is the Kivalliq Inuit Association, through the Nukik Corporation.
+As such, we work very closely with them and have attended, as I indicated, an event in Ottawa where they shared an update.
+During those times, it has been their file specifically on this one where it is Inuitdriven and Inuit-led.
+As a government, we weren't seeking a specific amount.
+We were in support of the proponent, which is the KIA specifically.
+That is where our shared frustration was, Mr. Speaker. (interpretation) Thank you.